 The Faroe Islands offer some of the best accommodation simply because of the scenery at your doorstep.
 If you want to see more about where to stay in the Faroe Islands, check out our entire guide dedicated to finding the right accommodation (and broken down by island).

 But, we want to give you some recommendations here by our favorite places on the top four islands:

-Hotel Streym is located on Streymoy island in the city of Torshavn.
+Hotel Djurhuus is located on Streymoy Island in the city of Torshavn.
 The hotel is pretty basic but has a lot of personality, a tasty breakfast, and views of the sea.

 It is within a really short walking distance from the city center and offers parking.
 I stayed at this hotel on my second trip to the Faroes and the rooms are super comfortable and clean.
 Click here for rates and availability.

 2. Gjaargardur (Eysturoy)

 If you’re looking for a place with epic scenery and charm to stay on Eysturoy, you will want to check out Gjaargardur Guesthouse in Gjogv.

 The guesthouse is located right in the heart of the village and you will get to experience Faroese hospitality at its finest.
 This is definitely a place to stay for at least one night while in the Faroes as you will inevitably fall in love with Gjogv.
 Click here for rates and availability.

 If you’re planning to travel to the Faroe Islands, particularly the northern isles including beautiful Kalsoy, you will want to crash in Klaksvik for a night (trust me… it is such a cool second city!).